dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 # Use of HTTP as a Transport

+This document uses HTTP {{!I-D.ietf-httpbis-semantics}} as a transport.
 When not called out explicitly in this document, all implementation recommendations in {{?I-D.ietf-httpbis-bcp56bis}} apply to use of HTTP by OTrP.